badgerious/puppet-npackd/README.md

 Puppet Npackd
 =============

-This module implements a type/provider for [Npackd](http://code.google.com/p/windows-package-manager/), a package manager for Windows.
-The `npackd_pkg` type is similar to the built-in `package`, except that versions are handled slightly differently (want to be able to install and remove specific versions of packages, and have multiple versions installed together; the built-in `package` cannot uninstall specific versions, and requires the version to be part of the package name to install specific versions).
+This module implements a package provider for [Npackd](http://code.google.com/p/windows-package-manager/), a package manager for Windows.

 See the [list of available packages](http://npackd.appspot.com/p).
 Each package listed there has an 'ID' field; this is the package name to use (note that NpackdCL is case sensitive).
 You can also use